Frojd/Wagtail-Pipit/docs/frontend-developer-guide.md

 export default basePageWrap(WordCountPage);
 ```

-First we import our components, note that we have aliases for the components folder,
-so you can import `Components/ComponentName` instead of `../Components/ComponentName`.
-This works no matter where
-you try to import the component.

-Now we declare a click-handler for our button `handleWordCountClick`, note that we use fat-arrow (`=>`) functions here
+First we import our components then we declare a click-handler for our button `handleWordCountClick`, note that we use fat-arrow (`=>`) functions here
 to make sure that the `this` keyword refers to the `WordCountPage` instance inside of that function scope.
 In this
 particular case, we just do a very quick and dirty wordcount of the component prop "richText" which will be provided
 by Wagtail (from `WordCountPage.data.js` in the dev-server).